eedduuar/trino-minio-demo/README.md

 ## Components
 Basic trino and minio installation.
 The idea is to use minio as a storage layer and trino as db engine.

-There a basic pandas code to create the parquet file with the desired format and then query using SQL.
+ main.py will create the parquet file with the desired format.

-Based on :  https://github.com/njanakiev/trino-minio-docker
+Then, to run the queries you should open the trino cli Based on :  https://github.com/njanakiev/trino-minio-docker

 ### TrinoDB: https://trino.io/docs/current/overview.html